vespCV/gv2-esp32/README.md

 ### 1 Grove Vision AI V2

-The Grove Vision AI V2 module needs special software (firmware) installed so it can send detection results to the ESP32-S3 microcontroller via UART1.
-This guide shows you how to install this software and the detection model (YOLO11n) that recognizes Asian hornets and look-alikes.
+The Grove Vision AI V2 module needs custom software (firmware) installed so it can send detection results to the ESP32-S3 microcontroller via UART1.
+This guide shows you how to install the HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2 repository, and then flash the custom firmware image and the detection model (YOLO11n) that recognizes Asian hornets and look-alikes.

 #### Prerequisites